 For example, a Megaventory client in the industry of airplane leasing and repairs uses the Serial Number feature to track certain plane parts and other expensive aviation components.
 That way, they have full insight of these particular items current status, availability or repair needs.

 Serial Numbers Means Accuracy

 Another reason a company may want to adopt serial numbers for its stock is for after-sales quality and to properly service warranty claims.
 If a product has a serial number it’s possible to track its history both before entering the company as well as within it when additions or repairs are made.
 Also, when you sell that item to the end-user and it needs to return for service or maintenance the full product history is available.

 Another Megaventory company selling consumer electronics already uses the Serial Numbers module to track the exact item they have sold to their customers.
 That way they can make sure that the warranty claims made are for the correct particular item.

-Much as using Serial Numbers is powerful – and very user-friendly in the way we have implemented it, it does add an additional level of complexity to your business process.
+Much as Serial Numbers Traceability is powerful and very user-friendly in the way we have implemented it.
+It does add an additional level of complexity to your business process.
 This overhead even if trivial for individual items it adds up when considered for the entire business product range.
 As such it makes sense to use it for the types of products that really need it – such as the most expensive and longer lasting ones (ie those likely to need repairs).

 We are looking forward to receiving your feedback on our new feature!